dhimasyoga16/bert-sentence-similarity-indonesian/README.md

 I'm new into Deep Learning, but i feel proud to share my first Deep Learning Web App to the world :
-"A simple Web App which is using BERT to identify Indonesian question/sentence/word similarity"
+"A simple Web App which use BERT to identify Indonesian question/sentence/word similarity"

 The technology behind this is ***Google's BERT*** and ***IndoBERT as the language model***